’Tis but thy name that is my enemy;

 We have created a unique and in-depth process that takes us through to the final suggested name, which can then be submitted for full searches and trademarking.

-Over the past hundred years or so, requirements for naming and branding have changed drastically, and so have types of names.
+Over the past hundred years or so, requirements for naming and branding have changed drastically, and so have types of brand names.
 Some early descriptive names like Coca-Cola still survive.
 Some of these morphed into initialisms — think International Business Machines/IBM — and eventually we moved into more unusual names like Apple (originally the more descriptive Apple Computer Company).
 Fast-forward into finding a name which matches an available domain name like bit.ly.
 Incidentally, that link-shortening service now lives at bitly.com since Libya controls the .ly top-level domain.

 The field of naming, which is one of our areas of expertise, is utterly fascinating.
 We have created product names for Tesco and Kenwood, and the names Propertymark, Lucideon, HYDRO_BOT, Button & Wilde, Floreon, and Savage & Rose.